Republic, Washington: Eureka to Republic

 In July 1897, Philip Creasor built a two-story hotel at the townsite, originally called Eureka.
 This town site was platted on April 29, 1898, and the post office name changed to Republic, since there was already a post office named Eureka in the state of Washington.
 On May 8, 1900, a special election was held which approved incorporation of Republic, and J.J.
 Sullivan was elected mayor.
 The town was then officially incorporated on May 22, 1900, and had a population of about 1800.
 Two separate rail lines granted access to the area, Great Northern Railways Spokane Falls & Northern branch line and the locally owned Republic and Kettle Valley Railway, commonly called the "Hot air line" from Grand Forks, British Columbia.
+During the summer of 1900, Swedish immigrant Charles E. Anderson first opened Anderson's Grocery.

 Hot Air Line

 The Spokane and British Columbia Railway, originally the Republic and Kettle Valley Railway, was a short lived standard-gauge private rail company based out of Republic operating between Republic, Grand Forks and Lynch Creek British Columbia.
 The line was locally known as the "Hot Air line".
 The line began operation in 1902 as the Republic and Kettle Valley Railway, before being bought out in 1916.
 The company was initially incorporated in 1901 with J. Stratton as president, with construction of the line between Republic and Danville, Washington at the United States-Canadian border being contracted to the Republic and Grand Forks Construction Company, itself owned by Stratton.
 The rail line paralleled the Great Northern spur line from Republic through Malo and Curlew, Washington to Danville.
 The northern line was initially surveyed by the Republic and Kettle River company, but they were forced to build on higher ground beyond the Great Northern land boundaries.
 On January 2, 1902, the railroad was also approved by the Secretary of the Interior to conduct surveying for a southern line though the Colville Indian Reservation along the Sanpoil River.